ansys/scade-guitools/tests/Integration/README.md

 * Move the content of Directory to Reference
 * Click on the ``...`` button and select ``grf.py``.
 * Verify the result is set to the absolute path of ``grf.py``.
+* Click the check box ``Hide FileSelector`` a couple of time, and verify the line above is entirely hidden or displayed.
 * Close the test dialog with the ``Close`` button.

 ## Clean